 This Capstone course gives students the opportunity to help an industry client address a sustainable business challenge or advance a sustainable business innovation .
 It is the first of a two-part Capstone experience that continues with BSUS 7402.
 During this course, students work in teams to develop a Terms of Reference (TOR) in consultation with their Capstone client.
 Secondary research is undertaken to inform project background and scope.
 Students design project methodology drawing from both scientific and applied consulting methods.
 Students learn and practice professional consulting skills through regular client interaction and produce a final presentation for their client highlighting work conducted in the course.

 This course isn't currently offered through BCIT Part-time Studies.
 Please check back next term or subscribe to receive email updates.

-At the end of this course the student will be able to:
+Upon successful completion of this course, the student will be able to:

-Effective as of Fall 2012
+Effective as of Fall 2019

 BSUS 7401 is offered as a part of the following programs:

 Interested in being notified about future offerings of BSUS 7401 - Scientific Research Methods and Capstone Project Development?